phac-nml/biohansel/docs/source/user-docs/output.rst

 This column provides the names of samples that were run on biohansel

-Subtype
-"""""""
+Genotype
+""""""""
-This column gives the subtype of the sample determined by the analysis.
-This column can display a single positive subtype, a list of positive subtypes, or no subtype depending on the results of the analysis.
+This column gives the genotype/subtype of the sample determined by the analysis.
+This column can display a single positive genotype, a list of positive genotypes, or no genotype depending on the results of the analysis.
 A good analysis will output the following:

 |good_tech|

-If this column does not display a single positive subtype, it will show one of the two following situations:
+If this column does not display a single positive genotype, it will show one of the two following situations:

-1. Different subtypes if mixed samples are run or there is an error in a user-created scheme.
-In this case, biohansel will list all different subtypes detected.
+1. Different genotypes if mixed samples are run or there is an error in a user-created scheme.
+In this case, biohansel will list all different genotypes detected.

 |mixed_result|